 How to Pass your Korean Job Interview: Common Questions and Answers

 This step-by-step guide shows you how to ace your job interview at a Korean company.
-It includes frequently used questions and answers along with a template for the dreaded self-introduction.
+It includes frequently used questions and answers along with a self-introduction template.

 • Essential tips for video and in-person interviews